Valve Actuators - Types and Specification

 Valve actuators are generally split into one of four types, dependant on the motive force they receive.
 The four actuator types are:

 Manual actuators rely on a person supplying the motive force, either through a hand wheel, lever or chain block.
-Manual valve actuator assemblies do not lend themselves to control or fast acting shutoff applications and for this reason they are rarely, if ever, considered by the instrument engineer.
-The assembly of valve with actuator are most often specified by the piping engineer, and the valves are referred to simply as "piping valves".
+A manual valve actuator assembly does not lend itself to control or fast acting shutoff applications and for this reason they are rarely, if ever, considered by the instrument engineer.
+The assembly of valve and actuator are most often specified by the piping engineer, and the valves are referred to simply as "piping valves".

 Pneumatic Valve Actuators

-Pneumatic actuators are the most commonly used valve actuator in the process and oil industries.
+Pneumatic actuators are the most commonly used actuator for valves in the process and oil industries.
 Compressed air is used to move either a diaphragm, or piston, which in turn moves the valve stem.
-Pneumatic actuators are usually equipped with a spring, and the air pressure overcomes the spring to provide movement.
-This allows the actuator of valve to be either configured as spring-close or spring-open.
+Air operated valve actuators are usually equipped with a spring, and the air pressure overcomes the spring to provide movement.
+This allows the pneumatic actuator to be either configured as spring-close or spring-open.
 For spring-close valves, the valve will "fail" to the closed position and air is required to open it.
 The opposite applies to spring-open valves.
-Some pneumatic actuators are "double acting" which means that they don't rely on a spring for the return movement but instead air is required to both open and close it.
+Some pneumatic valve actuators are "double acting" which means that they don't rely on a spring for the return movement but instead compressed air is required to both open and close it.
 This allows thes valves to be "fail stay put" on loss of air supply.